 The Sociology Department at Syracuse University offers core training in sociological issues, theory, and practice.
 Graduate students in our PhD program develop substantive areas of specialization in one or more areas of faculty expertise.

-Graduate training is organized around four major areas:
+Graduate training is organized around eight major areas:

 Our aim is to prepare students for all aspects of their career: research, teaching, publishing, grants, and mentoring.